National anthem will be hot topic at NFL owners meetings - Philly

 Johnson, acting owner of the Jets with his brother, Woody, serving as ambassador to the United Kingdom, took a far different tack.

 "I have immense respect for the players and their efforts," Christopher Johnson said.
-"I think if other teams approached it like that it would not be ... a problem in the NFL."
+"I think if other teams approached it like that, it would not be such a problem in the NFL.

+"I can't speak to how other people run their teams, but I just think that trying to forcibly get the players to shut up is a fantastically bad idea."

+While the social protests players made last season will be a topic here, reaching an agreement on language in the league's policy regarding behavior during the anthem is highly unlikely.
+Owners will meet again in May in Atlanta, and with so much other business to attend in the next three days, the anthem issue figures to extend until then.

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP_NFL